fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-There is however one issue with our solution, it does an unreasonable amount of queries to the database.
+There is however one issue with our solution: it does an unreasonable amount of queries to the database.
 If we log every query to the database, just like this for example,
 ```js

 Query: {